Safer Communities Team

 Community Safety Patrol Officers (CSPOs)

-• carrying out patrols to deter crime and reassure residents
+• carry out visible patrols to deter crime and reassure residents

-• working with local communities, businesses, housing associations, police, and other partners
+• work together with residents, businesses, community groups, housing associations, police, and other partners to solve problems

-• taking action against offences like littering, dog fouling, and fly-tipping
+• take action against offences like littering, dog fouling, and fly-tipping

-• encouraging residents to report issues and take pride in their neighbourhoods
+• encourage residents to report issues and take pride in their neighbourhoods

 Find the Community Safety Patrol officer for your area